California Estate Planning Documents: Living Trust, Will, Directive and Other Estate Planning Services

-Advance Healthcare Directive: Document that gives another person the power to enforce a person’s medical wishes and desires should they become incapacitated and not be able to express their wishes themselves.
+Advance Healthcare Directive: A document that gives another person the power to enforce a person’s medical wishes and desires should they become incapacitated and not be able to express their wishes themselves.
 This document designates an attorney-in-fact, or agent, who will be allowed to make health care decisions for you if you become incapacitated at some point.
 This document also directs for ongoing medical treatment in the event of terminal illness, and whether life support is desired when terminally ill.
 Access our other articles about creating a Healthcare Directive here.

 Alternative to Typical Estate Planning Documents

-Transfer on Death Deed: Effective January, 2016, California has implemented a new estate planning tool called a “Transfer on Death Deed.”
+Transfer on Death Deed: Effective January 2016, California has implemented a new estate planning tool called a “Transfer on Death Deed.”
 This deed allows a homeowner to transfer their residence to named beneficiaries upon their death, without the property having to be placed in a trust or going through some type of probate proceeding.
-A Transfer on Death Deed is not an estate planning document we would recommend nor is it ideal for many people because it does not allow for contingencies if the named beneficiary dies before the property owner, nor can a minor be named on a Transfer on Death Deed.
+A Transfer on Death Deed is not an estate planning document we would recommend nor is it ideal for many people.
+First or foremost, it does not allow for contingencies if the named beneficiary dies before the property owner, nor can a minor be named on a Transfer on Death Deed.
 Secondly, there are many downsides to the Transfer on Death deed including title insurance issues.
 However, this option may be a quick fix for an elderly person who has no other assets and merely wants to make sure their home goes to their loved ones upon their death.
 More information about the new California Transfer on Death Deed can be found here.

 We understand people are busy.
 That is why we offer several convenient options for our clients’ estate planning document preparation.
 When you use our services, you will see that creating your estate planning documents is not time-consuming, complicated or expensive!
 Although the one-on-one phone or personal interview with our client is the preferred method to gather the necessary information for your estate planning documents, we do offer several convenient choices for our customers.

 - One-one-one personal interview and in-office appointment OR